Why Did We Create MCCT?

 This program is centered on removing the barriers that limit access to healthy foods for Marin’s most marginalized and vulnerable residents.

-School to Life Project.
+School to Life Project

 The School to Life Project is committed to actively interrupting the special education to prison pipeline.

-Southern Marin Community Response Team.
+Southern Marin Community Resiliency Team